jeffreyspirit/About_Me/README.md

 1. WildFire statistics: Findout the hidden relationship between wildfire and disease incidence rate (Data Science)
 2. NLPs: Natural Language for Thai language pattern [Open For Collaborators Soon]
 3. Microscope DeepVisions: Unleashing the power of deep learning, this project aims to revolutionize image recognition algorithms, segmentation and identification of human slides.
 Stay tuned for new technology!
 [Open For Collaborators]
-4. Visucal Scan: Shake the world by revolutionize the way we can make 3D scan, AR [Open For Collaborators Soon]
+4. Visual Scan: Shake the world by revolutionize the way we can make 3D scan, AR [Open For Collaborators Soon]
 5. Anti-Fake News system: algorithms to sort news for you with 2 sides [Open For Collaborators]

 - 📄 Know about my experiences [https://www.linkedin.com/in/khemjirath-hengswat/](https://www.linkedin.com/in/khemjirath-hengswat/)